Success in a DUI case is always best measured by what does NOT happen to you.

 It goes without saying that if you are facing a DUI, your first priority is staying out of jail.
 Many lawyers use what’s called “fear-based marketing” to scare you about jail, and make it seem like your chances of not getting locked up are better if you hire them.

-The "no jail" reality applies equally in High BAC cases, as well.
+This "no jail" reality applies equally in High BAC cases, as well.
 With what essentially amounts to only 1 possible

 exception in the Greater-Detroit area

-While jail is everyone’s worst fear, the truth is that there are plenty of consequences you should be concerned about; things that - unlike jail, which isn’t on the menu anyway - are certain to occur in your case, including mandatory driver’s license restrictions and/or suspensions.
+While jail is everyone’s worst fear, the truth is that there are plenty of other consequences you should be concerned about; things that - unlike jail, which isn’t on the menu anyway - are certain to occur in your case, including mandatory driver’s license restrictions and/or suspensions.

 Of course, the law says you could